-Note, the following timeline is in no way exhaustive of the acquisitions and entities that exist in relation to Kering (or what was formerly called PPR or Pinault-Printemps-Redoute), and instead, focuses exclusively on fashion (and a few beauty and jewelry-related) entities.
-Also worthy of note, while many of the acquisitions below were technically made by the Gucci Group, Kering’s ownership of the group makes those companies assets of Kering.
+(Please note: the following is in no way exhaustive of the acquisitions and entities that exist in relation to Kering (or what was formerly called PPR or Pinault-Printemps-Redoute), and instead, focuses exclusively on fashion and a few beauty and jewelry-related entities.)

 1999: Sergio Rossi – Gucci Group acquired a 70 percent stake in the Italian footwear brand, before taking full control in 2004.
 The group ultimately sold off the Sergio Rossi brand to Aston Martin-owner, Investindustrial, in December 2015.